MicahThePro/GD-Macro-Collection/README.md

 ## 📬 Contributing

-If you’d like to add your own macros, feel free to open an issue or submit a pull request.
+If you’d like to add your own macros, feel free to open an issue, submit a pull request, or use the macro recommend form on the website.